 In the previous series the shunt resistor was inserted between N terminal and power GND line for detecting short circuit current.
 But the loss at the resistor escalates with increasing current rating, so high wattage type resistor is needed.
 In this series, the current detection method was changed to the one of detecting slight sense current divided from main current by using on-chip current sense IGBTs.
-So that the shunt resistor inserted to main flow path for SC protection becomes unnecessary and it can decrease loss.
+So that the shunt resistor inserted to main flow path for SC protection is unnecessary.
 For more detail, refer Section 2.2.1.